TELECOMMUNICATIONS, IT AND E-COMMERCE

 Under the government’s privatisation plans, TOT was corporatised and renamed TOT Corporation Public Company Limited.
 All its telecommunications and internet business activities were transferred to the new entity.
 All its shares are currently owned by the Ministry of Finance.

 Many years ago, the government has announced that CAT Telecom would make its initial public offering on the Thai stock exchange.
-As at 1 August 2012, TOT has not made its IPO.
+This has not taken place.

 Post and Telegraph Department (PTD) The PTD originally was originally established to have responsibility for postal services, post offices, telex, telegraph and money order services.